GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

     <tbody>
         <tr>
             <th scope="row">Advantage</th>
             <td>1.
 Single device; leverages the device TPM as the authenticator<br>2.
-Potentially more cost efficient as compared to a Roaming Authenticator.<br>3. .	</td>
+Potentially more cost efficient as compared to a Roaming Authenticator.<br>3.
+Most organizations may already have compliant devices.</td>
             <td>1.
 Can be used across both devices and operating systems.<br>2.
 Some also support PKI digital certificates.<br>3.
 Supports USB, NFC, and Bluetooth, if allowed by agency policy.</td>
         </tr>
         <tr>
             <th scope="row">Disadvantage</th>
             <td>1.
 Usually limited to single operating system environment (e.g, can not use an iPhone to authenticate to a Windows laptop).<br>2.
-Requires a device with a supported TPM.<br>3. .</td>
+Requires a device with a supported TPM.<br>3.
+Potential for key compromise if the device is also compromised.</td>
             <td>1.
-Added acquisition and tool cost.<br>2. .<br>3. .</td>
+Added acquisition and tool cost.<br>2.
+Potential ease in losing or damaging a key.<br>3.
+Physical and logical credential lifecycle management activity such as tracking, replacing, and or renewing authenticators.</td>
         </tr>
   </tbody>
 </table>
 <br>

-The FIDO Alliance is supporting a new capability which is called a passkey.
-A passkey is a colloquial term to describe a FIDO-generated key pair.
-At the time of this writing, passkeys are a public-focused solution where the passkey can be shared across devices and with other people.
-This is an evolving capability so will not be discussed further.
-Using FIDO2 does not mean you're using a passkey.
-For more information on passkeys, see this [FIDO Alliance white paper](https://fidoalliance.org/passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and [Auth0 blog post](https://auth0.com/blog/our-take-on-passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

 <div class="usa-alert usa-alert--info">
   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">A Case Study on Authenticator Disaster Recovery and Business Continuity</h4>
     <p class="usa-alert__text">
       In May 2022, Microsoft released a patch that changed the way PKI certificates (including PIV credential certificates) are mapped in Active Directory.
-These changes broke certificate-based authentication for many agencies that mapped PKI certificates using the User Principal Name (usually an email address) instead of a stronger method identified by Microsoft.
+These changes broke certificate-based authentication for many agencies that mapped PKI certificates using the User Principal Name (usually an email address).
 This patch also caught a lot of agencies off guard as they saw rolling outages as Domain Controllers updated.
 For agencies that only relied on PIV credentials, this was a dire risk management decision to apply an agency–wide username/password exception or run vulnerable servers.
 CISA
       <a class="usa-link" href="https://www.cisa.gov/guidance-applying-june-microsoft-patch-tuesday-update-cve-2022-26925" target="_blank" rel="noopener noreferrer">released guidance on applying the Microsoft patch</a> outlining remediation steps which included applying the patch and turning on a compatibility mode.
-This compatibility mode is only temporary and agencies must either manually or determine an automated way to update certificate mapping to a strong method identified by Microsoft.
+This compatibility mode is only temporary and agencies must either manually or determine an automated way to update certificate mapping to a stronger method identified by Microsoft such as by a subject key identifier.
 For some agencies, they took action to have a comparable alternative authenticator as either an on-going secondary option or as a backup incase there is another potential compromise of PKI validation software or with PKI certificates directly.
     </p>
   </div>
 </div>